Required Reading: Avert Your Eyes

 As I mentioned in my last post, it can be a surprise to learn what qualifies as obscene and what doesn't: Are You There God?
 It's Me, Margaret often does.
 Nabokov's Lolita often doesn't.
 Some will say that there are technical considerations—the quality of rendering, the beauty of the language, or the composition of the scene make a difference between obscene and not, porn and art.

-In my personal obscene-o-meter, the creator's identity makes a big difference.
+The creator's identity makes a big difference to me.
 Judy Blume describing the pubescent female body?
 Fine.
 Valdimir Nabokov describing the pubescent female body?
 A little creepy.
-Whether it's prize-winning literature, a cheesy film, or a fashion spread, you don't want your vision of the world hijacked by just anyone, even for a moment or an hour or a few hundred pages.
-Do you?
+Whether it's prize-winning literature, a cheesy film, or a fashion spread, you don't want your vision of the world hijacked by just anyone for a moment or an hour or a few hundred pages.

-Luckily, this is the age of Pink and White Productions.
-You can find the female gaze if you want it.
+Luckily, this is the age of Pink and White Productions, and you can find the female gaze if you want it.
 So when there's the choice, what do you keep, what do you put back on the bookshelf, and what do you throw out for good?
-Previously: Banned Books and Black Ink, Disgrace

 Comments2 comments have been made.
 Post a comment.